 After the visit, you will start the drive back to Athens passing through Thermopylae where you will have a photo stop in front of the Monument of King Leonidas who fought against the Persians and died along with his 300 men from Sparta.
 You will return to Athens at around 19:00 where you will spend your last night in Greece.

-After breakfast you will go to the Athens International airport to catch the flight back home.
-This is the end of your 7-Day Classical Tour of Greece, a journey through the ancient and medieval legends of this great country.
+After breakfast, end of your 7-Day Classical Tour of Greece, a journey through the ancient and medieval legends of this great country.
 We will be glad to reveal to you more secret places of this land on your next trip.

 - 7 days/6 nights

 - 3 Overnights in Athens

 - 4 Day Tour of the Peloponnese, Delphi and the Meteora.

 EUR 1.340EUR 1.200 per person.

 - Beverages-soft drinks, bottled wine, beer and other alcoholic drinks